-Due to the high slope of the overload characteristic, the duration of a permissible overload in this range 1 cannot be determined exactly.
+Due to the high steepness of the overload characteristic, the duration of a permissible overload in this range 1 cannot be determined exactly.
 Therefore, the design of the drive controller should be assumed to have a maximum overload time of 300s.

-3.3.3.2 Frequency-dependent maximum current (OL2) 400V devices
+3.2.3.2 Frequency-dependent maximum current (OL2)

-The characteristics of the maximum currents for a switching frequency which are depending on the output frequency are different for each drive controller, but the following rules are generally applicable:
+The characteristics of the maximum currents for a switching frequency which are depending on the output frequency are different for each drive controller, but in general the following rule applies to housing 9: